sirthias/spliff/README.md

 val distance: Int = Diff.minEditDistance(base, target)
 ```

-For further information and more detailed API documentation just look at the source code,
+For further information and more detailed API documentation just look at the [source code], which is hopefully not
-which is hopefully not hard to read.
-(Even though the algorithmic part itself is quite dense.)
+that hard to read.
+(Even though the algorithmic core parts themselves are certainly quite dense.)

 License